 Currently, axillary suction curettage offers patients minimally invasive surgical procedure that can be done with only a small amount of temporary discomfort.
 The results on other areas of the body, the other than the hands, have varied results from person to person.
 Patients interested in the procedure should have a discussion with the performing surgeon before any surgical steps are taken.

 Axillary Hyperhidrosis (Armpit Sweating) – Why ETS is not recommended:

 In some isolated axillary hyperhidrosis cases, there can be some uncertainty about the exact location of the ganglia responsible for the isolated axillary hyperhidrosis.
 It is for this reason, that Dr. Reisfeld does not recommend endoscopic thoracic sympathectomy for targeting a specific location within the sympathetic chain to control axillary hyperhidrosis.

 Causes of Axillary Hyperhidrosis

-As more experience is gained it seems that the combination of the sub dermal laser ablation (SDLA) and axillary suction currettage have the best results compared to either method by itself.
+As more experience is gained it seems that the combination of the subdermal laser ablation (SDLA) and axillary suction curettage have the best results compared to either method by itself.
 To be clear Dr. Reisfeld has seen better results when he combines both methods to address armpit sweating.
-As a world leader in the field of hyperhidrosis Dr. Reisfeld is continually working on developing improved techniques for better results.
+As a world leader in the field of hyperhidrosis, Dr. Reisfeld is continually working on developing improved techniques for better results.

 Recent observations have shown reduced success rates for patients of African American descent.
-More research needs to be conducted in order to better understand this phenomenon.
+More research will need to be conducted in order to better understand this phenomenon.